-The tub- or cup-shaped plastics are "injection molded," whereby the plastic is "stamped" into its shape.
-These plastics cool and melt at different temperatures, and therefore are not compatible with "blow molded" plastics in the reprocessing stage and are not widely accepted for recycling.
+The PP #5 tub- or cup-shaped plastics are "injection molded," whereby the plastic is "stamped" into its shape.
+These plastics cool and melt at different temperatures, and therefore are not compatible with "blow molded" plastics in the reprocessing stage.
+In other words, if the plastics are mixed, it would be like trying to blow bubbles with regular chewing gum, so they are not always accepted for recycling.

-The numbered codes found on the bottom of plastic containers are a plastic resin identification system developed by the Society for Plastics Industry (SPI) in 1988.
-SPI categorized hundreds of plastic resins into just 7 major categories.
-Some consumers see the familiar symbol with the chasing arrows and assume that ALL containers are recyclable.
-This is NOT true.
-This can be confusing for many people, and understandably so!
+The identification system that categorizes hundreds of resins into 7 categories was developed by the Society for Plastics Industry (SPI) in 1988.
 SPI, in conjunction with the National Recycling Coalition (NRC), attempted to overhaul the coding system in 1994, without success.
 In case you are wondering, each code represents the following:

 # 1 PET - Polyethylene Terephthalate.
 Accounts for 20-30% of all plastic bottles manufactured.
 Most commonly found in 2-liter soda bottles, and water bottles.